shaik1002/biggitlabbomb/doc/user/project/import/github.md

 1. On the GitLab left sidebar, at the top, select **Create new** (**{plus}**) and **New project/repository**.
 1. Select **Import project** and then **GitHub**.
 1. Select **Authorize with GitHub**.
-1. In the **Personal access token** field, paste the GitHub personal access token.
+1. In the **Personal Access Token** field, paste the GitHub Personal Access Token.
 1. Select **Authenticate**.
 1. Proceed to [selecting which repositories to import](#select-which-repositories-to-import).